-- 1. Timeline of the project and relocation requirements after payment - 2.
-Search alternative location from now for relocated by themselves after displacement - 3.
-Limitation of the project in providing relocation sites - Encouraging displaced people to be relocated in a cluster manner
+- 1. Timeline of the project and relocation requirements after payment - Search alternative location from now for relocated by themselves after displacement - Limitation of the project in providing relocation sites - 4.
+Encouraging displaced people to be relocated in a cluster manner

-Background & Status 30 Sep 2019 - Package 01

-Shortly after their formation, the PRAC have been only modestly active since their work is entirely voluntary and no transport allowance or meeting allowance is being provided.
+Background & Status 31 Dec 2019- Package 01 Status 31 Mar 2020 Same as previous quarter: Shortly after their formation, the PRAC have been only modestly active since their Relocation planning and work is entirely voluntary and no transport allowance or meeting allowance is being livelihood restoration provided. need more attention.
+Background: PRAC meeting allowance The relocation planning and livelihood restoration program have not been given issue to be resolved. adequate or early enough attention.

-Background:

-The relocation planning and livelihood restoration program have not been given adequate or early enough attention.
 Physical Relocation Assistance Committees (PRAC) were formed in November 2016 and only became functional in January 2017.

-No change.

-Status 31 Dec 2019

-Same as previous quarter:

-Relocation planning and

-PRAC meeting allowance

-livelihood restoration need more attention.

-issue to be resolved.

-functional in January 2017.

 Group relocation has taken place in one instance only in Package 01.
-This is in

-Polder 32, Kamarkhola (22+500 previous location).
+This is in Polder 32, Kamarkhola (22+500 previous location).
 Twelve (12) EPs relocated together to 22+000.

-Background:

-People have not agreed for cluster or group relocation so far despite the offer of community amenities; this is reportedly due to several reasons including kinship ties with the host villages, mal-adjustment/mismatch with the neighboring people and scarcity of suitable land for group relocation.
+Background: No change.
+People have not agreed for cluster or group relocation so far despite the offer of community amenities; this is reportedly due to several reasons including kinship ties scarcity of suitable land for group relocation.